 - October 2018 – Second Roundup cancer trial against Monsanto in (Missouri)

 On Wednesday, December 20, 2017, an important hearing will take place in Alameda County Superior Court.
 The Judicial Council of California (JCCP) has directed the presiding Judge of the Superior Court of California, County of Alameda, Judge Ioana Petrou, to sit as coordination motion judge to determine whether coordination is appropriate for the hundreds of Roundup non-Hodgkin lymphoma cases filed in the state.
 It is expected that the judge will determine that it is appropriate and necessary to consolidate all the Roundup cases filed in California in one court under one judge.
-This will prevent redundancy and allow for efficient organization and litigation of the
+This will prevent redundancy and allow for efficient organization and litigation of the cases.

 Plaintiffs’ attorneys estimate the total number of plaintiffs being represented to be around 3,500 with approximately 2,200 cases filed in state and federal courts.
 The law firm of Baum, Hedlund, Aristei & Goldman currently represents nearly 600 clients in the Roundup litigation.